strimzi/strimzi-kafka-operator/helm-charts/strimzi-kafka-operator/README.md

 # Strimzi: Kafka as a Service

 Strimzi provides a way to run an [Apache Kafka](https://kafka.apache.org/) cluster on [Kubernetes](https://kubernetes.io/) or [OpenShift](https://www.openshift.com/) in various deployment configurations.
 See our [website](https://github.com/strimzi/strimzi-kafka-operator) for more details about the project.

 ## Introduction

 This chart bootstraps the Strimzi Cluster Operator Deployment, Cluster Roles, Cluster Role Bindings, Service Accounts, and Custom Resource Definitions for running [Apache Kafka](https://kafka.apache.org/) on [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

 ## Prerequisites

 - Kubernetes 1.9+
+- Helm 3+.
 - PV provisioner support in the underlying infrastructure

 ## Installing the Chart